impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-6-content.md

 ### The Escape Character

-The `\` before the dollar sign is called the [escape character](https://web.archive.org/web/20230317171428/https://www.gnu.org/software/bash/manual/html_node/Escape-Character.html){:target="_blank" rel="noopener"}.
+The `\` before the dollar sign is called the [escape character](https://web.archive.org/web/20230317171428/https://www.gnu.org/software/bash/manual/html_node/Escape-Character.html){:target="_blank" rel="noopener" }.
 It's necessary because, without it, the interpreter will try to resolve `$argv[1]` into a Bash variable (since `rbenv-init` is being evaluated as a Bash script).

 We don't want that, at least not here.
 Instead, we want `set command $argv[1]` to be part of what gets `echo`'ed to `eval`, so that it gets included in the definition of the `rbenv` shell function.
 So whenever you see `\` in this part of `rbenv-init`, it's because we want the character which comes after it to be treated as a string, not as code to be evaluated.